Wellness & Health Information

 Question Persuade Refer Classes

 Presbyterian Health Plan offers Question Persuade Refer (QPR) classes to members at no cost.
 QPR is a response to help someone who is having suicidal thoughts.
 QPR’s mission is to decrease suicidal actions and save lives through proven training.
 Suicide is a great concern and can increase from life stressors.
 Education will help people of all backgrounds make a positive difference.
-For more details or to enroll in a class, call Nelson Simpson at
+For more details or to enroll in a class, call Nelson Simpson at 505-288-4211.

-Information about current community resources, including health, wellness, education classes and programs and social needs support (food, housing, programs, services).
+Information about current community resources, including health, wellness, and education classes and programs and social needs support (food, housing, programs, services).

 Share New Mexico